A Few Things to Know About Chile

 - The bottom third of the country is not accessible by road; only by boat or plane.
 Plan accordingly.

-- The “W” hike to Patagonia is not for the faint of heart but continues to be one of the best trekking adventure we’ve ever had.
+- The “W” trek in Torres del Paine National Park is not for the faint of heart but continues to be one of the best hiking adventures we’ve ever had.

-- In Santiago there is a phenomena called “coffee with legs” which are coffee shops that businessmen patron because of the attractive baristas (and traditionally these baristas would occasionally get up on the coffee bar and dance).
+- In Santiago, there is a phenomenon called “coffee with legs” which are coffee shops that businessmen patron because of the attractive baristas (and traditionally these baristas would occasionally get up on the coffee bar and dance).

 We settled on the boat/bus ride combination through a company called Turisur.
 The route was a bus ride to the first boat which took us through Lago Frias then another bus to a boat through Lago Todos Los Santos, and finally another bus ride into Puerto Varas.